Driving through the narrow streets of New Orleans can be frustrating. It can also be dangerous, and multiple collisions happen every day.

 State and local transportation departments in the New Orleans area are notorious for failing to maintain roads and highways.
 In fact, in recent years, I-10 ranked as the fourth-worst maintained roadway in the entire United States!
 All too often, drivers hit a pothole or another dangerous road hazard and lose control of their cars, causing them to crash.

 There is no excuse for crumbling or cracked roads, and negligent government agencies should fully compensate any injured accident victims.
 However, Louisiana has specific laws that govern claims against public agencies.
 If you don’t follow the procedures exactly, you risk losing the compensation you deserve.
-If you think a road hazard or dangerously designed road caused your crash, call our New Orleans car accident law firm as soon as you possibly can.
+If you think a road hazard or dangerously designed road caused your crash, call our New Orleans car accident attorneys as soon as you possibly can.

 Sometimes even the most responsible drivers on the smoothest roads lose control and crash.
 Often, this happens because an important part of the car malfunctioned without warning.
 Some vehicle parts that can malfunction and cause accidents include brakes, axles, tires, steering systems, ignition switches, airbags, and more.
 Auto manufacturers have a duty to make and sell safe vehicles and parts.
-When defective design or assembly causes a malfunction, the manufacturer should cover all related losses for an accident victim.
+When defective design or assembly causes a malfunction, the manufacturer should pay all related losses for an accident victim.
 However, going up against large corporations is intimidating and challenging.
 Make sure you have a fierce legal team standing up for your rights against auto manufacturers.

 Additionally,18-wheeler trucks traveling through New Orleans> bring their own set of problems, like big blind spots and wide turns.